ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 I will go into more detail of each method as we proceed.

-## Step 1: Using a 2-independent-sample t-test
+## Step 1: Using a 2-Independent-Sample T-Test

 The first method, and perhaps the most simplest method I used was a **2-independent-sample t-test**.
 This method checks to see if two population means(averages) are equal.
 Or specific to this case, it checks to see if the mean of followers gained for _streamers who stream a lot_ is equal to the mean of followers gained for _streamers who dont stream a lot_.
 This is called the null hypothesis.
 There is also an alternate hypothesis where it says the population means aren't equal.
 We test to see if we can reject or fail to reject the null hypothesis or accept the alternate hypothesis.
 You can find the null and alternate hypothesis below: